Convergence-Society/.github/profile/README.md

 ## What We Do

-* **Research-oriented projects**: exploring problems through structured investigation and experimentation
+* **Research-oriented projects** — investigating problems through structured study, experimentation, and implementation
-* **Technical discussions**: exchanging ideas, concepts, papers, and perspectives
+* **Technical discussions** — exploring concepts, research papers, algorithms, and emerging ideas
-* **Open-source development**: building and sharing reproducible technical work
+* **Open-source development** — building and sharing reproducible software, research implementations, and computational work
-* **Collaborative experimentation**: turning hypotheses and ideas into working implementations
+* **Collaborative experimentation** — translating hypotheses and ideas into working systems and experiments
-* **Workshops & knowledge sharing**: developing strong foundations and spreading technical knowledge
+* **Workshops & knowledge sharing** — strengthening technical foundations and sharing knowledge across disciplines

 ## Our Repositories

-This organization serves as a **collective technical archive** of Convergence Society.
+This organization serves as a **collective repository of technical work developed by Convergence Society**.

-Here you will find projects, research implementations, experiments, algorithms, computational studies, learning resources, and other technical work developed collaboratively by our members.
+Here you will find research implementations, computational experiments, algorithms, software projects, learning resources, and other technical work developed collaboratively by our members.

 > **Explore.
 Experiment.
 Compute.
 Converge.**